Thorongil80/fireplan_calendar_server/README.md

 By default service runs automatically after boot as user "admin" after network is up and in multi-user mode.
 This makes it run e.g. in a default installation of Raspberry Pi OS.

-Adapt target.wants to run it in single-user as well if your machine is not booting through to multi-user.
+Adapt WantedBy to run it e.g. in single-user mode as well if your machine is not booting through to multi-user.
 Adapt user name to your needs.
 Attention: put config file to this user's home directory!